Klutter - Getting Started in Android Studio

 • Add klutter_ui plugin to pubspec.yaml.

-• Execute klutter:producer init bom=2023.3.1.beta flutter=3.10.6.macos.arm64.
+• Execute klutter:kradle init bom=2024.1.1.beta flutter=3.10.6.macos.arm64.

-• Execute klutter:consumer add lib=android_studio_tutorial.
+• Execute klutter:kradle add lib=android_studio_tutorial.

 See the documentation to learn more about these flutter tasks.